fnproject/tutorials/FlowSaga/README.md

 >fn deploy --all --local
 >```

-List routes for the travel app:
+List triggers for the travel app:

 >![user input](../images/userinput.png)
 >```shell
->fn list routes travel
+>fn list triggers travel
 >```

 We also need to configure these functions: